mpsonntag/snippets/notes/open_positions/questionaire.md

-none of this is important, more of getting a feel where the strength and blind spots are.
+None of this is important, more of getting a feel where the strength and blind spots are.

 ## Programming related - basic knowledge
 - lambda